niwa/jscience-fix/README.md

 # jscience-fix
-Just a repository with the jscience library (version 4.3 as base) with quick fixs that I needed
+Just a repository with the jscience library (version 4.3 as base) with quick fixes that I needed

 There is a problem in the use of Javolution FastMaps in the Amount class, because the library is not calling FastMap.recycle(obj).
 If this is not called, then when there are MultiClassloader (for example, a server with classloaders per ear, war, jar and server)